 The second step is to fill out the application form itself.
 All applications include some basic questions about your background, followed by questions tailored for each role.

-The application form is a great chance to showcase what you are truly passionate about, what skills make you a perfect fit for the job, and why SocialCops excites you.
+The application form is a great chance to showcase what you are truly passionate about, what skills make you a perfect fit for the job, as well as why SocialCops excites you.

 Step 3: Evaluating the Application